solana-labs/solana/docs/src/cluster/proposals/program-keys-and-signatures.md

 the program to supply the keyword used to generate the address.

-The runtime will internally run  `derive_program_address(program_id, &"escrow")`, and compare the result against the addresses supplied in the instruction.
+The runtime will internally run  `derive_program_address(program_id, &alice_pubkey, &"escrow")`, and compare the result against the addresses supplied in the instruction.